chrishwiggins/ebola-hackathon/README.md

 - Virus people.
 - People who understand political constraints.
 - Point of Care devices
+- Urgent need for body bags that include fail-safe absorbent material within plastic. they currently assemble both components in the field. when absorbent material is in short supply they not do so. as bodies decompose they can explode dispersing infectious material over staff.

 # appendix: potential experts

 - Ian Lipkin
 - Steve, aka "other person #1"
 - other person #2
+- Armand at MSF.